-The pandemic, now in its second year, has had a significant impact on the ability of the academy to achieve its objectives for 2020/21.
-Initiatives introduced in the Autumn term have all been impacted and much of the work started will need to either restart or heavily focused on in the next financial year to ensure any progress made at the being of the year is not lost.
+The pandemic, now in its second year, has had a significant impact on the ability of the academy to achieve its objectives for 2021/22.
+Whilst the impact of the pandemic became less as the year progressed, the Academy continued to find that staff absences played a significant impact on the Academy's ability to meets its objectives.